Defining a New Public Engagement Process for Placeless Participation

 Say a group of trial lawyers want to change the behavior of district attorneys in arraignment proceedings.
 A group forms, and they get the DAD experience.
 A series of lawsuits or formal complaints report a failure in fulfilling rights guaranteed to citizens.
 In these matters, the court does not enhance the quality of life nor judge its inadequacy.

 Those who have control will make turns on or off the road.
-They have managed the selection of a whole series of possible projects as part of a planning-to-act process.
+They have selected a whole series of possible projects as part of a planning-to-act process.
 It helps to determine mutual accord and the consent needed to move on down the road.

 Completing a fair summary of newly discovered information from recent events reveals the probability of moving too quickly.
 The process stops because of sweeping generalizations, placation, or other feelings that slide a crisis.
 The lack of human resources, skill, and cash, you name it.
 To help control the speed of participation, I recommend participant leaders develop the means to introduce the following consultations: